-Surplus contract.
+- Surplus Contracts.
 In June 2001, we were awarded the Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DRMS.
 Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-Revenue from our Surplus Contract (including buyer premiums) accounted for approximately 36.7% of our total revenue for the three months ended December 31, 2008.
-The property sold under our Surplus Contract accounted for approximately 24.9% of our GMV for the three months ended December 31, 2008.
-On May 13, 2008, the DoD agreed to extend the original Surplus Contract through November 1, 2008.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008.
+On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we will receive 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which we anticipate will extend through fiscal year 2009.
 We responded to a RFP from the DRMS regarding a renewal of the Surplus Contract, and have been awarded the contract.
 We began operations under the new Contract on December 18, 2008.
-The new Surplus Contract expires in December 2011, subject to DoD's right to extend it for two additional one-year terms.
+The new Surplus Contract expires in February 2012, subject to DoD's right to extend it for two additional one-year terms.
+Revenue from our Surplus Contracts (including buyer premiums) accounted for approximately 30.7% and 33.2% of our total revenue for the three and nine months ended June 30, 2009, respectively.
+The property sold under our Surplus Contracts accounted for approximately 19.7% and 21.8% of our GMV for the three and nine months ended June 30, 2009, respectively. - Scrap Contract.

-Scrap contract.
 In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DRMS.
 Scrap property generally consists of items determined by DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
-The Scrap Contract accounted for 19.5% of our revenue and 13.2% of our GMV for the three months ended December 31, 2008.
 We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
 The Scrap Contract expires in June 2012, subject to DoD's right to extend it for three additional one-year terms.
+Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 23.7% and 19.6% of our total revenue for the three and nine months ended June 30, 2009, respectively.
+The property sold under our Scrap Contract accounted for approximately 15.2% and 12.9% of our GMV for the three and nine months ended June 30, 2009, respectively.